There will be three clearly defined rounds in the competition: Preliminary, Semi-Finals and Finals.

 4. The final round will be open to the public.
 The judges will choose the repertoire to be played.
 The winner will be announced following the final round.

-The competition will be open to all string players studying at the Lynn University Conservatory of Music during the 2019-2020 school year.
+The competition will be open to all string players studying at the Lynn University Conservatory of Music during the 2023-2024 school year.
 No previous string winners may compete.
 All collaborative piano students are required to participate.
-Only student pianists may compete.